nicknochnack/sourcery/README.md

 2. Update your `WATSONX_AI_APIKEY` and `WATSONX_PROJECT_ID` in the `.example_env` file and rename the file to `.env`
 3. Start a Postgres server, I find the easiest way to do this is with the <a href="https://postgresapp.com/">Postgres App</a>
 4. Update the `DB_NAME` and `DB_PORT` in the `.env` file
+5. Create a test user by running `node tests/model/testuser.js`
+5. Create a test vendor user by running `node tests/model/testvendor.js`
-5. Start the app by running `npm run dev` this should start the backend express server and the front end Vite app which should run locally at <a href="http://localhost:5173/">http://localhost:5173/</a>
+6. Start the app by running `npm run dev` this should start the backend express server and the front end Vite app which should run locally at <a href="http://localhost:5173/">http://localhost:5173/</a>
+7. Login using the test user
+UN: user@gmail.com
+PW: abc123

 </br>
 # Other References 🔗 </br>